 His studies at Oxford will be a continuation of the work he completed as a 2017 Columbia Global Policy Initiative Fellow, which focused on global anti-sodomy laws.

 Gawande previously has worked at the Indian Embassy in Paris, through a grant he received from the European Institute at Columbia.
-He has also worked for CNN Hong Kong and as a freelance journalist.
+He has also worked for CNN Hong Kong, through the Columbia Experience Overseas (CEO) sponsored by the Center for Career Education, and as a freelance journalist.
 Along with his present work on the Dara Shikoh, Gawande enjoys spending his time translating Marathi poetry and taking care of five cats.

 Current students can learn more about the Rhodes and other fellowship offerings through the Undergraduate Research and Fellowships office.